united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 general usability good |might need a lot of different containers if the number of e.g. `productTag` messages gets to big

 ### uniqueProductID and uniqueProductAlternativeID
-At this point it makes sense to talk about uniqueProductID's and uniqueProductAlternativeID's short UID's and AID's.
+At this point it makes sense to talk about uniqueProductID's and uniqueProductAlternativeID's, in short UID's and AID's.
 The concept behind these different types of ID's is crucial to understand, if you want to understand the later presented datastructures.
-Neither UID nor AID are related to the type of a product but to a single product itself.
+Neither UID nor AID are defining the type of a product, they identify a single product itself.
 The UID is generated for every state a product was/is in and is mainly important for the database.
 The AID on the other hand might be from a physical label, or a written product number.
 It is usually the relevant ID for engineers and for production planning.

 #### Difference of UID (uniqueProductID) and AID (alternativeUniqueProductID)